3 Texas Road Trips You Should Try to Take at Least Once

 Route distance: 234 miles

 Suggested length of time: 3 to 5 days

 Yearning for a small-town vibe, fields of wildflowers, Old World architecture, romance, and wine?
 Then a long weekend getaway in Texas Hill Country, and more specifically Fredericksburg, one of the coolest places to visit in Texas, is calling your name.
-In fact, some might say this is one of the best vacation spots in Texas—not to mention, one of the 13 most romantic small towns in the United States.
+In fact, some might say this is one of the best vacation spots in Texas.
 Begin your trip well-rested and with a full belly at Houston’s La Maison in Midtown.